jrobinsonvm/tap-airgapped-install/index.md

 ----

-## Before running any workloads you will need to setup a developer namespace.
+## Before running any workloads you will need to setup permissions for your developer namespace.

-### Create the namespace if its not already created
+### As discussed earlier, we are using the default namespace as our developer namespce for this example.

 <!-- ```
 kubectl create ns dev-namespace-1